akankshalamba1/Election_Analysis/README.md

 [Pypoll](/resources/Pypoll.py)

 - For the election at a larger level we could further refcator the code and provide data by different county or province with how many votes each candidate get in each county.
+This output will be helpful in Federal election were it will show which candidate got the most votes in which province.

+> For example:
+> Denver :
+- 1. Charles Casper Stockham got __ votes
+- 2. Diana DeGette got __ votes
+- 3. Raymon Anthony Doane got __ votes

+> Jefferson :
+- 1. Charles Casper Stockham got __ votes
+- 2. Diana DeGette got __ votes
+- 3. Raymon Anthony Doane got __ votes

+> Arapahoe :
-> For example: Denver : 1.
-Charles Casper Stockham got __ votes
+- 1. Charles Casper Stockham got __ votes
->                       2. Diana DeGette got __ votes
+- 2. Diana DeGette got __ votes
->                       3. Raymon Anthony Doane got __ votes
+- 3. Raymon Anthony Doane got __ votes

+There are ways this script could be modified based on the output that we need from it.
+If given opportunity our method of audit will be of great use for the Election commission.